Jamonygr/azure-landing-zone-lab/wiki/landing-zones/identity.md

 # Identity landing zone (Pillar 2: Identity Management)

-The identity landing zone provides DNS and Active Directory for the entire lab and represents **Pillar 2** of the 5-pillar Azure Landing Zone architecture.
+The identity landing zone provides DNS and Active Directory for the entire lab and represents Pillar 2 of the 5-pillar Azure Landing Zone architecture.
 Other zones point to these domain controllers for name resolution so services can find each other by name instead of IP.

+This pillar complements Microsoft Entra.
+Entra handles Azure access and RBAC, while these AD DS VMs provide a traditional Windows domain for workloads that expect it.

 ## What you will learn

 - What the identity zone deploys and how it fits into the hub-and-spoke layout.
+- How Entra and AD DS split responsibilities in this lab.
 - Which settings control the number of domain controllers and their IPs.
 - What outputs other zones need from identity.

+## Identity boundaries in this lab

+- Microsoft Entra ID is the identity control plane for Azure access and Terraform automation.
+- Active Directory Domain Services (AD DS) in the identity VNet provides Windows domain join and DNS for workloads.
+- VNets use the AD DS IPs as custom DNS so name resolution is consistent across spokes.

 ## What it deploys